SehwanHong/Artificial-Intelligence/MobileNet/index.md

 ## Training small networks

 MobileNets are build primarily from depthwise separable convolutions which is subsequently used in Inception models to reduce the computation in the first few layers.
 Flatten networks build a network out of fully factorized convolutions and showed the potentional of extremely factorized networks.
 Factorized Networks introduces a small factorized convolutions as well as the use of topological connections.
 Xception network demonstrated how to scale up depthwise separable filters to out perform Inception V3 networks.
 Squeezenet uses a bottlenect approach to design a very small network.
-Other reduced computation networks are structured transform networks and deep fired convnets.
+Other reduced computation networks are structured transform networks and deep fried convnets.

+Another method for traing small networks is distillations which uses a larger network to teach a smaller network.

 ## Obtaining small networks by factorizing or compressing pretrained networks.

 Compression based on product quantization, hashing, and pruning, vector quantization and Huffman coding have been proposed in the literature.
-Moreover, Various Factorization have been proposed to speed up pretrained netowrks.
+Moreover, Various Factorization have been proposed to speed up pretrained networks.

-Another method for traing small networks is distillations which uses a larger network to teach a smaller network.

 # MobileNet Architecture